-Oxycontin (oxycodone) addiction Methadone and Addiction in Naples, Fort Myers and South Florida continues to grow.
+Oxycontin (oxycodone) addiction Methadone and Addiction in Naples, Fort Myers, and South Florida continue to grow.
 Oxycontin and Methadone are a type of pain reliever that is used for severe pain.
 In fact, and Hydrocodone addiction continues to escalate throughout the country.
-Other name for pain killers include opoids, Lortabs, Percocets, Fentanyl Patch, MS Contin and Vicodin.
-Here are some important facts.
+Other names for pain killers include opioids, Lortabs, Percocets, Fentanyl Patch, MS Contin, and Vicodin.

-OxyContin® has become such an important substance of abuse that once addicted it becomes difficult to stop without medical intervention.
-Oxycodone the generic name for oxycontin showed a great deal of promise for pain control.
-The problem with oxycontin is that the drug a high Drug tolerance and great deal of Euphoria.
-These elements is what makes a drug highly addictive and with features of physical dependence.
+OxyContin® has become such an important substance of abuse that once addicted; it becomes difficult to stop without medical intervention.
+Oxycodone, the generic name for oxycontin, showed a great deal of promise for pain control.
+The problem with oxycontin is the drug a high Drug tolerance and a great deal of Euphoria.
+These elements are what make a drug highly addictive and with features of physical dependence.

-The question then becomes why has there been a dramactic increase in addictions for pain killers.
-In fact, the increase in pain medication usage is due to several factors including:
+The question then becomes, why has there been a dramatic increase in addictions for pain killers.
+The increase in pain medication usage is due to several factors, including:

-What is even more interesting that it is estimated that 70 million Americans that suffer real pain are undertreated.
+What is even more interesting is that an estimated 70 million Americans that suffer real pain are undertreated.
 Thus the physicians are in a dilemma.
-If you undertreated you are being negligent and can lose your license.
+If you under-treated, you are being negligent and can lose your license.
 State Pain Relief Acts have been instituted to protect physicians from properly treating pain.

-The most difficult choice then becomes is to determine who is really having physical pain versus psychological pain.
-Even more important who is telling the truth.
-In my practice I have treated patients that actually created injuries to make sure they stayed on the medications for pain.
-Criticism has been flowing from all different directions at the medical profession with allegations of doctors significantly under treating pain, which has left millions of people struggling for comfort.
-Jim Guest, Executive Director of the American Pain Foundation, claims "Over 50 million Americans live with chronic pain.
-The crime is that treatments and therapies to manage most pain are available, yet most pain goes untreated, under treated, or improperly treated."
+The most challenging choice then becomes is to determine who is having physical pain versus psychological pain.
+Even more important, who is telling the truth.
+In my practice, I have treated patients that actually created injuries to make sure they stayed on the medications for pain.
+Criticism has been flowing from all different directions at the medical profession with allegations of doctors significantly undertreating pain, which has left millions of people struggling for comfort.
+Jim Guest, Executive Director of the American Pain Foundation, claims, “Over 50 million Americans live with chronic pain.
+The crime is that treatments and therapies to manage most pain are available, yet most pain goes untreated, undertreated, or improperly treated.”
 (APF, 2000)

-In reality, it is all about what the doctor knows should be painful and the patient's description of the pain.
-So, if there is enormous pressure on doctors to aggressively treat the discomfort that the patient is claiming to have, then what is to stop someone from pretending be in pain in order to take advantage of this fear of under treating pain?
+In reality, it is all about what the doctor knows should be painful, and the patient’s description of the pain.
+So, if there is enormous pressure on doctors to aggressively treat the discomfort that the patient is claiming to have, then what is to stop someone from pretending to be in pain in order to take advantage of this fear of undertreating pain?
 Nothing.
 Drug-seekers, as they are affectionately known, actively try to fool medical professionals in order to receive opiates and narcotics for their own personal use.

 The American Society of Addiction Medicine came out in 1998 with a Public Policy Statement on the Rights and Responsibilities of Physicians in the Use of Opioids for the Treatment of Pain and claimed